oxequa/realize/README.md

 #### What's new

-##### v1.2
-- [x] Windows support
-- [x] Go generate support
-- [x] Bugs fix
-- [x] Web panel errors log improved
-- [x] Refactoring
-- [x] Web panel edit settings, partial

 #### Features

-- Build, Install, Test, Fmt and Run at the same time
-- Live reload on file changes (re-build, re-install and re-run)
-- Watch custom paths
-- Watch specific file extensions
-- Multiple projects support
-- Output streams
-- Execution times
 - Highly customizable
-- Fast run
+- Build, Install, Test, Fmt, Generate and Run at the same time
+- Live reload on file changes (re-build, re-install...)
+- Watch custom paths and specific file extensions
+- Support for multiple projects
+- Output streams and error logs (Watch them in console or save them on a file)
+- Web Panel (Watch all projects, edit the config settings, download each type of log)

 #### Installation and usage